aws-samples/genai-threat-mitigation-generator/README.md

 - Activate virtual env with `source .venv/bin/activate`
 - Install python dependencies with `pip install -r requirements.txt`
 - Install docker-compatible engine, `finch` is recommended, you can use `CDK_DOCKER=finch` environment variable to configure.
-- Install finch in your local machine and execute command "finch vm init" to initialize environment.
+- Install finch in your local machine and execute command `finch vm init` to initialize environment.
     - If there is any issue with finch then please make use of docker:  you can use `CDK_DOCKER=docker` environment variable to configure.
 By default, it uses docker only.
 - enable AWS Bedrock `anthropic.claude-3-sonnet-20240229-v1:0` and `amazon.titan-embed-text-v2:0` in deployment region
 - export AWS_REGION variable.